b-jesch/skin.estuary.modv2/README.md

 **Some screenshots You'll find at the end of this Readme**

+## Important Notes ##

+With Kodi 22 (Piers), MikeSilvo introduced his revised addon, “Skin Shortcuts V3.”
+Existing installations of “Skin Shortcuts” may be automatically updated. **Since this addon is not backward-compatible with the one used in this skin, the skin will not work on Piers.** To use this skin on Piers anyway, you’ll need to downgrade the “Skin Shortcuts” addon to version 2.0.3 and disable automatic updates for this add-on.

 ## Installation Notes ##

 It's strongly recommended to install the skin via the "Kodinerds Repo", as this is the only way to guarantee that additional